 - the multiple CSI-ReportConfig to be associated with a same CSI trigger state if reportTransmissionMode is configured as ‘ModeA’, else

-- the same configuredPUSCHResourceOfModeB if reportTransmissionMode is configured as ‘ModeB’.
+- each UE-InitiatedResource in ue-InitiatedResourceList to be the same and each PUSCH-ResourceOfModeB in pusch-ResourceListOfModeB to be the same if reportTransmissionMode is configured as ‘ModeB’.

 The UE reports in a single reporting instance nrofReportedRS-UEIBR CRIs or SSBRIs corresponding to reference signals provided by the newBeamResourceSet in a CSI-ReportConfig that satisfies the event.
 The CSI report includes the CSI report configuration indicator as defined in Table 6.3.2.1.2-3I in [5, TS 38.212] correponding to the CSI-ReportConfig and is zero padded to a fixed payload size (when needed), with the fixed payload size given by the maximum payload size among all the multiple CSI-ReportConfig.